mvp18/Parallel-YOLO/README.md

 To enable gflags support, uncomment the line in CMakeLists.txt.
 In the Visual Studio project, define the macro USE_GFLAGS.

-Make sure you have virtualenv installed
+Make sure you have all the python dependencies installed listed in `requirements.txt`.

 To compile with and run with CMake, run the following commands: